windingtree/videre/packages/docs/docs/protocol/messaging.md

 message Pong {
   // primitive serviceProvider.id
   bytes serviceProvider = 1;
-  // the location where services are provided uint64 h3loc = 2;
+  // the location where the services are provided - specified by the industry implementation bytes loc = 2;
   // timestamp when the pong was sent. google.protobuf.Timestamp timestamp = 3;
   // signature of a bidder signer for the service provider, verifiable on-chain